 11. In the case of an infrared laser, surfaces within the controlled area referred to in item 4 which are exposed to reflections from that laser shall be protected by screening with approved fire-resistant material close to the reflecting source of that laser.

-[Items 12 and 13 deleted.]
+[12, 13. deleted]

 14. Approved ear protection shall be provided for persons operating or using the laser during noisy applications thereof.